some45bucks/CS5510Group/Question8/README.md

 Note: If YOLO complains about not being able to find the dataset, try running the alexnet script first.
 This script also handles unpacking the tarballs for the imagenet dataset.

+Pi Run Results-
+- Unfortunately, for both yolov5 and yolov8, yolo just segfaults on our pi 3's. - RIP

 Laptop Specs:
 - CPU: Intel Core i7-8650U @ 2.11 GHz base clock
 - GPU: NVIDIA GeForce GTX 1050